BruceEckel/scripts/Coming_out.md

 **OLIVER:** Because... that's what they do in the movies?

-**ADAM:** How many movies have you seen about AIs that want to write better birthday cards for people?
+**ADAM:** How many movies are there where AIs want to write better birthday cards?

 **DAVE:** I'd watch that movie.